ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 use any of these Attesters to issue and redeem tokens for the Origin.

 The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
-For example, in settings where Attesters and Issuers communicate over TLS, Attesters and Issuers may use mutually authenticated TLS to authenticate one another.
+For example, in settings where Clients interact with Issuers transitively through an Attester, Attesters and Issuers might use mutually authenticated TLS to authenticate one another.
+In settings where Clients do not communicate with Issuers through an Attester, the Attesters might convey this trust via a digital signature over that Issuers can verify.

 Clients explicitly trust Attesters to perform attestation correctly and in a way that does not violate their privacy.
 However, Clients assume Issuers and